 The WGTC Chief of Police prepares the annual report and statistics.
 Correspondence is sent to the head of each law enforcement agency with primary response jurisdiction for crime analysis and statistics on college property, adjoining public property and off campus locations.
 Each year, an e-mail notification is sent to all enrolled students, Faculty, and Staff that states the report is available.
-The report can be accessed through the College Web site from the WGTC home page by clicking on the police badge which will take you to the Police Department web page.
-Located on the right hand side of the page a person can access the security report and other related information.
+The report can be accessed through the College Web site.
+From the WGTC home page by clicking on the Police Department web page, located on the left hand side of the page a person can access the security report and other related information.
 Copies of the report may also be obtained at the office of the Chief of Police 401 Adamson Square, Room 202-A Carrollton, Georgia 30117; phone 678-664-0520.
 The following campuses are reported and broken down individually in the Clery report.

 Adamson Square 401 Adamson Square Carrollton, Ga.
 30117 CEC (Newnan) 160 Martin Luther King Jr. Drive Newnan, Ga.
 30263 Carroll Campus 997 South Highway 16 Carrollton, Ga.
 30116 Coweta Campus 200 Campus Drive Newnan, Ga.
 30263 Douglas Campus 4600 Timber Ridge Drive Douglasville, Ga.
-30135 Franklin Campus 13107 Georgia Hwy 34 East Franklin, Ga.
-30217 Greenville Campus 17529 Roosevelt Hwy Greenville, Ga.
+30135 Franklin Site 13107 Georgia Hwy 34 East Franklin, Ga.
+30217 Greenville Site 17529 Roosevelt Hwy Greenville, Ga.
 30222 LaGrange Campus 1302 Orchard Hill Road LaGrange, Ga.
 30240 Murphy Campus 176 Murphy Campus Blvd.
 Waco, Ga.
 30182